How Sable Starr Became The Groupie Queen Of 1970s Los Angeles — Then Discovered The Dark Side Of Rock ‘N’ Roll

 Published March 28, 2018

-Michael Ochs Archives/Getty ImagesSable Starr, left, and fellow groupie Lori Maddox, right, pose with Dave Hill, the guitarist from Slade.
+Michael Ochs Archives/Getty ImagesSable Starr, left, and fellow groupie Lori Mattix, right, posing with Dave Hill, the guitarist from Slade.

 A lot of people dream of being rock stars.
-Often, it’s not the music that makes the idea so appealing, it’s the lifestyle.
-For a certain type of person, the groupies are a big part of the allure, though like with many things about the rock star lifestyle, the stereotypical image of the groupie isn’t exactly the truth.
+Often, it’s not the music that makes the idea so appealing, but the lifestyle.
+For some, the groupies are a big part of the allure, though like with many things about the rock star lifestyle, the stereotypical image of the groupie isn’t exactly the truth.

-At the height of the 70’s, there was a far darker side to groupie scene.
-And Sable Starr, often described as “Queen of the Groupies,” was at the heart of it.
+In the 1970s, there was a far darker side to the groupie scene.
+And Sable Starr, often described as the “Queen of the Groupies,” was at the heart of it.
+While underage, she claimed to have dated or slept with nearly every big-name rocker who visited Los Angeles.
+To other “baby groupies,” her life seemed glamorous, especially since she was known for her outrageous style.

-Sable Starr got into the rock scene at an early age.
+Born in 1957 or 1958, Sabel Hay Shields got into the rock scene at an early age.
 By 12, she was frequently attending concerts with her friends.
-At one of those concerts, she lost her virginity to the guitarist of the band Spirit.
-This first taste of the rock and roll lifestyle was intoxicating and Starr began frequenting trendy clubs in Los Angeles with her friends.
+At one concert, she said she lost her virginity to the guitarist of the band Spirit.
+She found the rock ‘n’ roll lifestyle intoxicating, and before long, she began frequenting trendy clubs in Los Angeles and calling herself Sable Starr.

-The clubs were frequent hangouts of some of the major figures from 70’s rock like David Bowie and Robert Plant.
-Dressed up in flamboyant clothing, the girls soon attracted their attention.
-Starr quickly became the leader of the ‘Baby Groupies,” named after their young age.
+The clubs she attended were frequent hangouts of some of the biggest names in ’70s rock, like David Bowie and Robert Plant.
+Dressed up in flamboyant clothing, Starr and her friends hoped to attract rock stars who came to town.
+Starr became the leader of the “baby groupies,” a name that came from the girls’ shockingly young ages.
 Starr herself was just 14.

-Wikimedia CommonsSable Starr at a concert in 1973.
+Wikimedia CommonsSable Starr, pictured at a concert in 1973.

-Soon, Sable Starr became “acquainted” with some of the biggest names in rock.
-It was a wild scene, full of drugs and sex, and few of the rockstars she met seem bothered by Starr’s age.
-Starr, meanwhile, enjoyed her position as queen of the groupies and the notoriety it brought her.
-She was even interviewed in Star magazine, where she discussed some of the details of her life and the famous men she was involved with like Mick Jagger, Iggy Pop, and Rod Stewart.
+Soon, Sable Starr became “acquainted” with more of the biggest names in rock.
+It was a wild scene, full of drugs and sex, and few of the rock stars she met seemed to bothered by Starr’s young age.
+Starr, meanwhile, said she enjoyed her position as “Queen of the Groupies,” controlling the social scene on Hollywood’s Sunset Strip.
+She was even interviewed by Star magazine, where she discussed some of the famous men she was reportedly involved with, including Mick Jagger, Iggy Pop, and Rod Stewart.

-At 16, Sable Starr met Johnny Thunders, the guitarist for the New York Dolls.
+By the age of 16, Sable Starr had met Johnny Thunders, the guitarist for the New York Dolls.
 Starr ran away from home to be with Thunders in New York.
+At first, it seemed like a dream come true for Starr.

 Led Zeppelin In A Limo With Sable Starr

-Michael Ochs Archives/Getty ImagesRock band Led Zeppelin in a limo with various groupies outside of Rodney Bingenheimer’s English Disco in June 1972.
+Michael Ochs Archives/Getty ImagesThe rock band Led Zeppelin in a limo with various groupies outside of Rodney Bingenheimer’s English Disco in June 1972.
 Sable Starr is on the far right.

 author